cianleypoldt/zenoa-engine/README.md

 - Performant impulse-based collision resolution
 - Visual debugging through _SFML_
 > [!NOTE]
 > As of now, Zenoa does not support collision callbacks.
+PRs are always welcome.

 ---

 ## Build Instructions (Linux)